John Lloyd (judge)

-Rev. John Lloyd DCL (1533-1607) was an eminent Welsh lawyer, Judge of the High Court of Admiralty in London, board member of All Souls College, and a cofounder, along with Queen Elizabeth Tudor, of the first Protestant College at the University of Oxford.
+Rev. John Lloyd DCL (1533–1607) was a Welsh lawyer, Judge of the High Court of Admiralty in London, board member of All Souls College, and a cofounder, along with Queen Elizabeth Tudor, of the first Protestant College at the University of Oxford.

 Biography

 John Lloyd was born in 1533, the third son of David Lloyd of Cevn Amwlch, in Lleyn, Carnarvonshire.
 He resided at Hartshorne, Derbyshire, and at his lodge in London.
 He married Elizabeth Pigott of Doddershall, daughter of Thomas Pigott (Bedfordshire MP), the High Sheriff of Buckinghamshire.
 His brother-in-law was Thomas Pigott, Justice of the Peace, while his nephew, Thomas Pigott (Aylesbury MP), was son-in-law of Sir John Allot, the Lord Mayor of London.

 Lloyd obtained his Bachelor of Arts degree from the University of Oxford in 1542.
 He was a Fellow of All Souls College, member of the governing body of Oxford University.
 He received the degrees of Bachelor of Civil Law in 1554 and Doctor of Civil Law in 1565.
 He became an advocate of the Canterbury Court of the Arches in 1566, and later, Judge of the High Court of Admiralty in London.
-Lloyd worked under Lord Admirals, Edward Clinton, 1st Earl of Lincoln, husband of Elizabeth FitzGerald, and Charles Howard, 1st Earl of Nottingham, cousin of Elizabeth I and Anne Boleyn.
+Lloyd worked under Lord High Admirals, Edward Clinton, 1st Earl of Lincoln, husband of Elizabeth FitzGerald, and Charles Howard, 1st Earl of Nottingham, cousin of Elizabeth I and Anne Boleyn.

-As a Judge of the High Court of Admiralty, Lloyd had to deal with maritime issues, such as acts of piracy, and captures of warfare vessels and merchant ships by ennemies or competitors.
+As a Judge of the High Court of Admiralty, Lloyd had to deal with maritime issues, such as acts of piracy, and captures of warfare vessels and merchant ships by enemies or competitors.
 He also had to settle the rights between merchants, seamen, and ship-owners.
 The Admiralty Court was considered a merchant's court, designed to protect the rights of traders, and dealt with the problems they encountered with pirates.
 Lloyd worked during an important period of change, the Tudor period, which marked the beginning of the British Empire.